grafana/grafana/docs/sources/panels-visualizations/visualizations/logs/index.md

 To limit the number of lines rendered, you can use the **Max data points** setting in the **Query options**.
 If it is not set, then the data source will usually enforce a default limit.

 The following video provides a walkthrough of creating a logs visualization.
-You'll also learn how to customize some settings and some log visualization caveats:
+You'll also learn how to customize some settings and log visualization caveats:

 {{< youtube id="jSSi_x-fD_8" >}}